In this guide, you will find instructions on how to check the transmission fluid level on the nine-speed GM automatic transmission used on many 201

 One of the most common problems that trigger Buick ABS and traction problems is a faulty ABS wheel speed sensor or debris at the sensor's tip.

 A list of possible problems that cause Buick ABS and traction control problems.

 - ABS Wheel Speed Sensor - The ABS sensor is mounted at each wheel hub.
 In some models, the ABS sensor is integrated into the wheel hub.
 Dirt at the tip of the sensor can also trigger the ABS light.

-- Steering angle sensor - Steering angle sensor is mounted on the steering column, below the steering wheel.
-It can fail, which triggers the ABS and traction control lights because the EDC module does not know the position of the steering wheel.
+- Steering angle sensor - The steering angle sensor is mounted on the steering column, below the steering wheel.
+It can fail, which triggers the ABS and traction control lights because the EDC module does not know the steering wheel's position.

-- Damaged wiring harness - Wire harness that goes to the ABS module or wheel speed sensors may get damaged.
+- Damaged wiring harness - The wire harness that goes to the ABS module or wheel speed sensors may get damaged.
 The wires can get corroded or may also get damaged in an accident.

 - Faulty ABS pump - ABS pump itself can fail.
-Contacts inside the circuit board break or the brushes for the ABS motor may wear out.
-You can remove the old ABS pump and ship it a vendor that offers the ABS module rebuilt service.
-Technicians can repair your old unit which is a lot cheaper than replacing the ABS module.
+Contacts inside the circuit board break, or the brushes for the ABS motor may wear out.
+You can remove the old ABS pump and ship it to a vendor that offers the ABS module rebuilt service.
+Technicians can repair your old unit, which is a lot cheaper than replacing the ABS module.

-- Brake light switch - A faulty brake light switch can trigger the vehicle to turn on the ABS light or prevent the transmission to come out of Park.
+- Brake light switch - A faulty brake light switch can trigger the vehicle to turn on the ABS light or prevent the transmission from coming out of Park.

 - Bad relay - A faulty ABS module relay can get stuck or stop working.